jurkstas/TimePiece/README.md

 This fork
 =============
-I have added Lithuanian language and some changes to how candidate is generated.
+I have added Lithuanian language and some changes to how candidate is generated - see code.
-Also, there are some issues with running this
+Also, there are some issues with running this with Eclipse and Java.
+As far as I understand, it works with Java 8, but does not work with Java 11.
+Don't know if it works with 9 or 10.

 Original README